TICK FAQS & FACTS

 Changes in temperature and day length are some of the factors signaling a tick to seek a host.
 Ticks can detect heat emitted or carbon dioxide respired from a nearby host.
 They will generally drop off the animal when full, but this may take several days.
 In some cases, ticks will live for some time on the blood of an animal.
 Ticks are more active outdoors in warm weather, but can attack a host at any time.

 Ticks can be found in most wooded or forested regions throughout the world.
 They are especially common in areas where there are deer trails or human tracks.
 Ticks are especially abundant near water, where warm-blooded animals come to drink, and in meadows wherever shrubs and brush provide woody surfaces and cover.
-Below are some of our most frequently asked questions and basic tick facts that will help keep you and your family healthy.
+Below are some of our most frequently asked questions and basic tick facts that will help educate you.
+However, finding our tick control experts located near you will be your best bet to combat these parasites.

 What diseases do ticks spread?